ReRooting the Emerging Farmers Conference

 Reclaiming our Voices: For Farmers, by Farmers, with Farmers

 The 16th Annual Emerging Farmers Conference was held virtually on January 27 – 30, 2021.

 The annual Emerging Farmers Conference serves to advance the success and sustainability of farmers who traditionally face barriers to the education and resources necessary to build profitable agricultural businesses, including immigrant farmers and farmers of color.

 This innovative conference focuses primarily on the needs and interests of these farmers, and supports their contributions to local economic development and building healthy communities.
 It does so by connecting farmers, farm advocates, educators, professionals, experts, and agency officials.

-The Emerging Farmers Conference (EFC) is FREE for all farmers and language interpretation is available in Spanish, Hmong, Karen, Bhutanese, Vietnamese, and Somali.
+The Emerging Farmers Conference (EFC) is FREE for all farmers and language interpretation in 2021 is available in Swahili, Spanish, Karen, Burmese, Kirundi, Hmong, Nepali, Arabi, Mai Mai/ kizigoua, and Somali.
 Interpretation is based on registration.
 (We do our best to accommodate all farmers, but cannot guarantee interpretation for last-minute registrations.)

-The EFC is a program of Big River Farms.
+The Emerging Farmers Conference is a program of Big River Farms.
 It is planned and hosted by a collaborative of farmers and volunteers, government, nonprofit, and University of Minnesota personnel.